I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Helaine Becker, illustrated by Marie-Ève Tremblay

 Discover what a dino is by learning what it’s not in this deep-dive into fascinating prehistoric creatures who are not dinosaurs (or… are they?).
 Published by Kids Can Press, 2021.
+Designed by Andrew Dupuis.

 “The perfect addition to a budding zoologist’s collection of dinosaur books …” —Montreal Review of Books